 Detailed steps for parsing the custom log entry are not provided here.
 Please refer to the Custom Fields documentation for this information.

-- Click Details next to the custom log definition to disable.
+- Click Remove next to the custom log to remove.

 Log Analytics will collect new entries from each custom log approximately every 5 minutes.
 The agent will record its place in each log file that it collects from.
 If the agent goes offline for a period of time, then Log Analytics will collect entries from where it last left off, even if those entries were created while the agent was offline.

 The entire contents of the log entry are written to a single property called RawData.
 You can parse this into multiple properties that can be analyzed and searched separately by defining Custom Fields after you have created the custom log.

 Custom log records have a type with the log name that you provide and the properties in the following table.